vllm-project/vllm/examples/guided_decoding.md

 Source: [Outlines Reference](https://outlines-dev.github.io/outlines/reference/choices/)

 Let's consider the example from the intro.
-We have a bunch of sentences that we want to classify as positive or negative.
+We have a dataset composed of sentences that we want to classify as positive or negative.
 Without guided decoding, the model gives a long response that would be nearly impossible to parse.
 With guided decoding, the model provides a single-word answer that is easy to use in downstream tasks.

 ```python